Clear CRM processes as the basis for successful customer management

 The CRM processes support or control the orientation of the company towards the customer.

 - Strategic CRM processes: e.g. New customer acquisition

 - Operational CRM processes: core of the company’s business processes

 - Analytical CRM processes: supports strategic and operational processes

-The objectives and measures of the strategy form the basis for the operational CRM.
+The goals and measures of the CRM strategy form the basis for the operational CRM.
 As a result, the operational CRM processes are broken-down sub-processes to fulfill the strategic process.
 They are “cast” into the CRM software.

 Using the example of new customer acquisition: The aim of the operational level is to establish customer contacts, attract new customers and maintain customer information.
 The corresponding tasks are “cast” into the operational customer processes.